bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/AutochangerSupport.rst

 -  A script that actually controls the autochanger according to commands sent by Bareos.
 Bareos contains the script :command:`mtx-changer`, that utilize the command :command:`mtx`.
 It’s config file is normally located at :file:`/etc/bareos/mtx-changer.conf`

 -  That each Volume (tape) to be used must be defined in the Catalog and have a Slot number assigned to it so that Bareos knows where the Volume is in the autochanger.
-This is generally done with the :strong:`label` command, but can also done after the tape is labeled using the :strong:`update slots` command.
+This is generally done with the :bcommand:`label` command, but can also done after the tape is labeled using the :bcommand:`update slots` command.
 See below for more details.
 You must pre-label the tapes manually before using them.

 -  Modifications to your Storage daemon’s Device configuration resource to identify that the device is a changer, as well as a few other parameters.

 -  You need to ensure that your Storage daemon has access permissions to both the tape drive and the control device.
 On Linux, the system user **bareos** is added to the groups \group{disk} and \group{tape}, so that it should have the permission to access the library.

--  Set :config:option:`dir/storage/AutoChanger`\ = **yes**.
+-  Set :config:option:`dir/storage/AutoChanger = yes`\ .

 Bareos uses its own :command:`mtx-changer` script to interface with a program that actually does the tape changing.
 Thus in principle, :command:`mtx-changer` can be adapted to function with any autochanger program, or you can call any other script or program.
 The current version of :command:`mtx-changer` works with the :command:`mtx` program.
 FreeBSD users might need to adapt this script to use :command:`chio`.
 For more details, refer to the :ref:`Testing Autochanger <AutochangerTesting>` chapter.

 Bareos also supports autochangers with barcode readers.
-This support includes two Console commands: :strong:`label barcodes` and :strong:`update slots`.
+This support includes two Console commands: :bcommand:`label barcodes` and :bcommand:`update slots`.
 For more details on these commands, see the chapter about :ref:`Barcodes`.

 Current Bareos autochanger support does not include cleaning, stackers, or silos.
 Stackers and silos are not supported because Bareos expects to be able to access the Slots randomly.
 However, if you are very careful to setup Bareos to access the Volumes in the autochanger sequentially, you may be able to make Bareos work with stackers (gravity feed and such).